 In the top-left corner, under the device's name, the service displays when the Android was last seen, together with the name of the Wi-Fi network it's connected to and its battery level.

 If Find My Device can't locate your smartphone, the Android device is either closed or not connected to the internet.

 Click or tap the refresh button to try finding it again.

 How to remotely ring your Android smartphone

-How to remotely lock a lost or stolen Android smartphone
+How to remotely lock an Android smartphone

-When you are done completing everything, press Lock and all the data is sent to your Android smartphone.
-The person holding your smartphone will automatically see the message that you have sent and will be given the option to call you, as seen below.
+All the data is then sent to your Android smartphone, and the device is locked.
+The person holding your smartphone can see the message you sent and has the option to call you, as seen below.

-Read the information displayed and confirm that you want to go ahead with the process by pressing Erase again.
+Read the information displayed and confirm that you want to go ahead with the process by pressing Erase Device again.